zwolner/learn-deploy-on-day-one-cb-gh-000/README.md

   1. Delete the `CNAME` file and commit that change.
 Reminder: you can delete a file with `rm CNAME`.
 Make sure you `git add .`, then `git commit -m "removing CNAME"`, then `git push`.
   2. Create a new branch called `gh-pages`.
 Reminder: you can do this with `git co -b gh-pages`
-  3. Push that branch up to your fork.
-Reminder: after staging and commiting your changes, you can do this with `git push`
+  3. Due to the process involved with forking, you will need to force push to GitHub.
+Force push `gh-pages` to GitHub.
+Reminder: after staging and commiting your changes, you can do this with `git push -f`
   4. Go to GitHub and go to the Settings for your repository (on the right side bar)
   5. Scroll down to the Github Pages Section.
 Take a look!
 You have a URL.
 For me (because my username is `jmburges`) it's http://jmburges.github.io/learn-deploy-on-day-one-1